dionnyprensa/dev_challenge/Challenge1/readme.md

 - `bid_ask_spread`: A pair may have multiple data verticals within the market.
 This case uses the bid-ask-spread.

-- `DATE`: This is the level that adds value by grouping the information by day and gives the possibility of quick filters.
+- `DATE`: This is the level that adds value by grouping the information by day and gives the ability to use quick filters.
 It uses the format YYYYMMDD (20230930)

 - `HOUR`: In the same way that the previous level adds value, this one allows you to access a specific time on a given day or simply obtain information for all days, but at a particular hour.It uses the format HH(00, 01, 16, 22, 23)